DiscordMix/Mix/README.md

     },

     /**
-     * This file will store our per-guild auth data,
+     * The auth store file will store our per-guild
-     * it will be automatically created if it doesn't
+     * auth data, it will be automatically created if
-     * exist.
+     * it doesn't exist.
      */
     authStore: new JsonAuthStore("auth-schema.json", "auth-store.json")
 });